digitaltrails/vdu_controls/docs/assets/ambient-howto.md

 1. Set the prevailing indoor light level using the _ambient-light-level_ slider ➀.
 2. If not already enabled, click the sun icon to enable automatic adjustments ➁.
-3. Starting from your chosen level; the application will periodically updates _ambient-light-level_ ➀ in proportion to the expected outdoor sunlight (the adjustment period is set in the _Light Metering Dialog_).
+3. Starting from your chosen level; the application will periodically update _ambient-light-level_ ➀ in proportion to the expected outdoor sunlight (the adjustment period is set in the _Light Metering Dialog_).
 4. If conditions change, adjust the _ambient-light-level_ slider ➀ to establish a new ratio of indoor to outdoor illumination.

 The _Light Metering Dialog_ live plots the current indoor and outdoor (Eo) illumination estimates ➂, along with the set Daylight-Factor.

 A Daylight-Factor value can optionally be saved in a Preset.
-For example, you could use the _Preset-Dialog_ to setup _Cloudy_DF_ and _Sunny-DF Presets.
+For example, you could use the _Preset Dialog_ to set up _Cloudy-DF_ and _Sunny-DF_ Presets.
 The DF can be the only thing in a preset, you need not include any display controls or features.